MWiechmann/nrt_json_builder/README.md

 <img src="https://github.com/MWiechmann/nrt_json_builder/blob/main/example%20images/recursive_example_rec_base.png" alt="drawing" width="300"/>

 * For the Parameters I wanted to know what is "on top of Sigurd's mind" when I ask him about the genre of the story, so I set top-k to 1.
+I would usually advice to turn bracket banning *off*, Sigurd might want to generate something like `[ Genre: ...` and in this case you actually *want* that to happen.
+Obviously this is especially true if your evaluation addendum contains open brackets (e.g. `\n[ Author: ; Tags: ; Genre:`).

 <img src="https://github.com/MWiechmann/nrt_json_builder/blob/main/example%20images/recursive_example_rec_params.png" alt="drawing" width="300"/>